bhakra nangal dam

 Table of Contents

 The Bhakra Nangal Dam is a complex of two dams on the Sutlej River in northern India.
 Bhakra Dam is a concrete gravity dam, the tallest straight gravity dam in the world, located at a gorge near the Bhakra village in the Bilaspur district of Himachal Pradesh.
 It is 226 meters (740 ft) high and 518 meters (1,700 ft) long.
-Nangal Dam is a smaller earthen dam located downstream of the Bhakra Dam, in Nangal, Punjab.
+Nangal Dam is a smaller earthen dam located downstream of the Bhakra Dam in Nangal, Punjab.
 It is 11 meters (36 ft) high and 13,000 meters (43,000 ft) long.
-Both the dams together are called Bhakra-Nangal Dam though they are two separate dams.
+The dams are called Bhakra-Nangal Dam, though they are two separate dams.

 It serves multiple purposes, primarily as a hydroelectric project.
 The dam has created the Gobind Sagar Reservoir, one of India’s largest reservoirs, with a total storage capacity of 9,867.86 million cubic meters (MCM), including 7,436.03 MCM for live storage and 2,431.83 MCM for dead storage.
-The dam’s two powerhouses, positioned on its left and right banks, generate an average of 5,400 million units (MU) of electricity annually.
+The dam’s two powerhouses on its left and right banks generate an average of 5,400 million units (MU) of electricity annually.

 After India gained independence, they had a big problem figuring out how to manage their water resources.
 The Bhakra Nangal Dam was a great solution because it provided water for many uses and helped improve India’s infrastructure.
 It was a real turning point for the country.